Psychedelic Toad Venom: What Is It?

 No one is sure how long toad venom has been used this way.
 A Mexican doctor named Octavio Rettig, gave a TEDx talk at the Burning Man Festival in 2013, claiming that toad venom had been used in the rituals of the Mayan and Aztecs.

 Others doubt this.
-Researcher Alan Davis believes it possible that the psychedelic properties of toad venom were discovered by Ken Nelson, a reclusive North Texas man who lived in a decommissioned missile base.
+Researcher Alan Davis believes it is possible that the psychedelic properties of toad venom were discovered by Ken Nelson, a reclusive North Texas man who lived in a decommissioned missile base.

 As far as anyone knows, Nelson was the first person to dry the poison and smoke it in 1983.